Kinto/kinto/docs/tutorial.rst

         }
     }

-There you should ask yourself, what happens if another device already updated the record in between, will this request overwrite changes?
+Here you should ask yourself: what happens if another device updated the same record in the interim - will this request overwrite those changes?

-With the request shown above, yes it will.
+With the request shown above the answer is *yes*.

-In case you want the server to reject changes if the record was modified in the interim, you must send the ``If-Match`` header.
+If you want the server to reject changes if the record was modified in the interim, you must send the ``If-Match`` header.

 In the ``If-Match`` header, you can send either the ``ETag`` header value you obtained while fetching the collection, or the value of the ``last_modified`` data field you had for this record.

-Let's try to modify the record using an obsolete value of ``ETag`` (obtained while we fetched the collection earlier, which we asked you to keep note of):
+Let's try to modify the record using an obsolete value of ``ETag`` (obtained while we fetched the collection earlier - you kept a note, didn't you?):

 .. code-block:: http